 \subsection{Design Goals}

-Our primary goal is to secure user prompt confidentiality in cloud-hosted LLM serving.
+Our \textbf{\emph{primary goal}} is to secure user prompt confidentiality in cloud-hosted LLM service.
 Beyond the primary goal, we target three additional goals for commercial deployment.

-\begin{itemize}[topsep=0.1em,itemsep=-0.1ex,leftmargin=*] \item \textbf{Model confidentiality}: LLM weights must not be leaked.
-This is critical as the weights constitute an intellectual property of the LLM provider.
-Preserving model confidentiality enhances the deployability to close-source LLMs. \item \textbf{\Outinv}: Security measures must not change the output of LLM.
-We believe it is crucial for deployment, particularly for tasks in clinical and financial fields, where even a small accuracy error could lead to serious consequences. \item \textbf{Compute efficiency}: Security measures cannot significantly increase the cost.
+\begin{itemize}[topsep=0.1em,itemsep=-0.1ex,leftmargin=*] \item \textbf{Model confidentiality}: LLM parameters must not leak.
+This is critical as the parameters constitute an intellectual property of the LLM.
+Preserving model confidentiality enhances the deployability of closed-source LLMs. \item \textbf{\Outinv}: Security measures must not change the output of LLM.
+This is crucial for deployment, particularly for tasks in clinical and financial fields, where even a small accuracy error could lead to serious consequences. \item \textbf{Compute efficiency}: Security measures cannot significantly increase the LLM serving cost.
 While security is not free, we believe that a more efficient approach is more attractive to users. \end{itemize}